Ley Reservada del Cobre

-History
+Background

-Automatic military funding from natural resources revenues can be traced in Chile to the 1880s.
+Automatic military funding drawn from natural-resource revenues in Chile can be traced back to the 1880s.

-On 7 January 1938, law N° 6.152, known as Ley de Cruceros (Spanish for "Cruciers Law"), was issued to transfer 90% of the leasing receipts of South Patagonian territories to arms purchases.
-Later, in 1942, the Chilean Government, worried about the ongoing Pacific War and the defense, created the CONSUDENA, Consejo Superior de la Defensa Nacional, and allowed them to allocate revenues from currency dealings, alcohol tax, cigarettes tax and income from big copper companies for the purchase of weapons without parliamentary oversight.
+On 7 January 1938, Law N° 6.152, known as the Ley de Cruceros ("Cruisers Law"), transferred 90 percent of the state's leasing receipts from South Patagonian territories to arms purchases.
+Later, on 5 January 1942, the government of President Juan Antonio Ríos, concerned about the ongoing Pacific War and national defense, created the Consejo Superior de Defensa Nacional (CONSUDENA, "Higher Council for National Defense") through Law N° 7.144.
+CONSUDENA was empowered to allocate revenue from foreign-currency dealings, alcohol and tobacco taxes, and the earnings of the large copper-mining companies to weapons purchases without parliamentary approval.